Dasharo/docs/README.md

 It is crucial at this point to verify that the pages you have changed render correctly as HTML in local preview.

+It is also important to read through the console output after running `mkdocs serve`.
+You should definitely eliminate any `WARNING`s related to your contribution before submitting it for review, and you should consider applying suggestions marked as `INFO`.

 If you want to use a browser for a live preview while you keep making changes, consider adding `--dirty` flag to `mkdocs serve` command.
 It limits automatic regeneration to only changed files and makes browser updates much faster.